alljoyn/extras-webdocs/docs/learn/core/system-description/alljoyn-security.md

 **NOTE:** In future releases, group keys may be persisted to support encryption for sessionless signals.

+**NOTE:** Signals encrypted with the group key are confidential to all members of the group, i.e., only members of the group can decrypt and read the payload.
+However, authenticity of the signal is weaker than in point-to-point communication.
+The recipient of a signal has assurance that a member of the group sent it, but nothing more about the sender is assured.
+Since all members of the group share the same key, and broadcast messages use only this key for authenticity, any group member can create an encrypted signal with an arbitrary sender identifier.
+The trust model for encrypted signals is that if a group member has the group key, they are trusted, and trusted peers will only send signals with a group key they created, and with their sender identifier.
+Because of this strong trust assumption, it is recommended that applications do not rely on broadcast signals for security-critical commands, but instead use secure method calls, which authenticate a specific peer as the sender.

 ### Key store

 The key store is a local storage used to persistently store